 A group of us have been surveying teams about practices and approaches and ultimately about team performance for most of this decade.
 High performing teams are not only a joy to be part of, but also highly effective at delivering products that delight customers.

 The 2012 Study of Product Team Performance revealed five practices that, if product teams are doing them, gives them a 67% likelihood of achieving high team performance.
 (Similarly, if they practice none of them, they'll have a miniscule 2% likelihood of achieving high team performance!).

 The 2013 Study revealed rapid growth in the number of teams becoming agile - and fascinating insight into development methods and practices teams believe improve their products' profitability.

-Join us and learn how you can improve your product team's performance!
+Join us and learn where you can focus to take your product team to awesome.